Like so many

 series originated as the Tucker Box Series, which was

-Modellers' World) consisted of five models.
-They were packed in
+made in Australia, and consisted of seven models.
+They were

 red and yellow boxes with TUCKER BOX SERIES MINIATURE MODELS above a